 While my son Aaron always liked using reaction baits, I latched on early to the Texas rig.
 He would throw his lures from the front of the boat, and I would follow up with a Texas rig or cast a split shot around the boat.
 What he didn’t catch on reaction baits, I would catch with a Texas rig or split shot.
-Many times he would tell me that we just went over a fish, and I would wait until we were a distance away, then cast my bait back to the area and catch it.
+He often told me that we just went over a fish, and I would wait until we were a distance away, then cast my bait back to the area and catch it.
 Many of us still do that.

 As most of you know, Aaron also mastered finesse fishing and will quickly pick up a spinning rod and reel whenever necessary.
 That is why his nickname is “Spin” among the Elites.
 But, he is not ashamed of using an eggbeater.
-Aaron and I both became good finesse anglers in the 90’s, especially with the Texas rig, by making long casts and “Shaking” the bait back to the boat.
-When asked how we caught them, we would just say we were shakin’ a 6 inch worm.
-I’m thinking that’s where the term “Shakin” originated from.
+Aaron and I became good finesse anglers in the 90s, especially with the Texas rig, by making long casts and “Shaking” the bait back to the boat.
+When asked how we caught them, we would say we were shakin’ a 6-inch worm.
+I think that’s where the term “Shakin” originated from.

 Reaction baits are used to cover lots of water and locate aggressive fish.
-Anglers usually start out in the morning with reaction baits and sometimes stay with them all day long, especially when the lakes are new to them.
+Anglers usually start in the morning with reaction baits and sometimes stay with them all day long, especially when the lakes are new.

-For many years I was a fishing guide and taught people of all ages how to fish.
+I was a fishing guide for many years and taught people of all ages how to fish.
 The method I chose was the Texas rig for many reasons.
 It’s simple to tie on and cast, and the bite is usually easier to detect, making hooksets more successful.
-If the Texas rig gets snagged it usually come loose, but if it breaks off then it’s easy to retie.
+If the Texas rig gets snagged, it usually comes loose, but it’s easy to retie if it breaks off.

-Even now, when instructing beginners, I use a heavier weight so they can feel and stay on the bottom and make a more natural presentation.
-These things are not as easy to teach with other styles of fishing, however I believe once a person learns a Texas rig, they can learn all the other techniques much easier.
+Even now, when instructing beginners, I use a heavier weight to feel and stay on the bottom and make a more natural presentation.
+These things are not as easy to teach with other styles of fishing.
+However, once a person learns a Texas rig, they can learn all the different techniques much more effortlessly.

 Is My Texas rig Shaky?

 Recently I fished with Aaron in Alabama, and we caught tons of bass - mostly on his new shaky Rhino Head made by Picasso.
-It took Aaron years to come up with this new design, and it’s fabulous.
-The big difference with the Rhino Head is the way the bait always stands up, which is bound to attract more fish.
-The Gamakatsu hook with worm keeper allows you to use the same bait over and over again, and that saves money and time.
-The Rhino Head protects the top of the worm so the knot is protected, stays in place, and the line is protected from the teeth of the fish, so you rarely have to retie.
-They come in three weights and three colors with two hook sizes to choose from with more selections on the way.
+It took Aaron years to develop this new design, and it’s fabulous.
+The big difference with the Rhino Head is how the bait always stands up, which is bound to attract more fish.
+The Gamakatsu hook with worm keeper allows you to use the same bait repeatedly, which saves money and time.
+The Rhino Head protects the top of the worm, so the knot is protected, stays in place, and the line is protected from the teeth of the fish, so you rarely have to retie.
+They come in three weights and three colors with two hook sizes to choose from, with more selections on the way.
 You might check out Aarons video and products on www.picassooutdoors.com.
 I just did and learned some things that Aaron didn’t tell me!

-Just like dropshotting, the Pros are using the shaky head more.
-We hear very little about the Texas rig unless they’re flipping it with heavy creature bait.
-In defense of the Texas rig, I would like to share some of the features.
+Just like drop-shotting, the Pros are using the shaky head more.
+We hear very little about the Texas rig unless they’re flipping it with a heavy creature bait.
+In defense of the Texas rig, I would like to share some features.

-A Texas rigged weight will easily separate from the hook during the cast, and also from the bait while being dragged or going through cover.
-In the past we would peg the weight to prevent that from happening.
+A Texas-rigged weight will easily separate from the hook during the cast and the bait while being dragged or going through the cover.
+We would peg the weight to prevent that from happening in the past.
 When the weight is hung up in brush or rocks, the bait tends to float freely away from the weight and can often attract a bite.
 The same thing applies when you’re shaking or dragging it.
 This can be good in some circumstances.
 You can use various sized weights, hooks, and plastics, making the Texas rig versatile and easy to adjust.

 What’s Your Favorite Color?

-Lately Aaron calls while on a long drive somewhere, and we have mini seminars, especially on the Texas rig and shaky head.
-When it comes to tackle choices, Aaron and I have developed our own opinions, and we strongly defend our favorites.
-An example would be me loving “Morning Dawn” colored Robo worms for years, and using them on most lakes way before the color caught on.
-I just love all the pinkish baits which also include “Oxblood” and “Peoples”.
+Lately, Aaron calls while on a long drive somewhere, and we have mini-seminars, especially on the Texas rig and shaky head.
+Aaron and I have developed our own opinions regarding tackle choices, and we vigorously defend our favorites.
+An example would be me loving “Morning Dawn” colored Robo worms for years and using them on most lakes way before the color caught on.
+I love all the pinkish baits, including “Oxblood” and “Peoples.”

-I know he respects my opinions, but most of the time I learn from him and make the adjustments.
-Just remember our opinions and favorite tackle usually are born out of our successes, and there is no “one right way” to use or do anything.
+I know he respects my opinions, but most of the time, I learn from him and make adjustments.
+Remember that our views and favorite tackle are usually born out of our successes, and there is no “one right way” to use or do anything.

 Am I Shakin or Shaky?

 I love that the shaky head is easy to cast or flip and that it’s weedless.
-That’s really important when fishing around docks and cover.
-The shaky head is actually easier than a Texas rig to retie.
-Overall, the shaky head is easier to fish with, and is something I can use anywhere all year long.
+That’s important when fishing around docks and cover.
+The shaky head is easier than a Texas rig to retie.
+Overall, the shaky head is more straightforward to fish with and can use anywhere all year long.
 Maybe Aaron will win this one, and the shaky Rhino Head head will become my new favorite?